vonacht/cd2-docs/docs/mev-dea.md

 ### Breeders

 These breeders are recolors of the normal breeder.
 Their main use is to be able to have multiple breeders spawning different enemies in the same mission, which before CD2 was only partially possible by using the rockpox breeder as a second variant.
-As an alternative way, CD2 now allows to have multiple breeder descriptors with different settings (see the `Grabber` module in [Enemies](enemies.md).)
+As an alternative way, CD2 now allows to have multiple breeder descriptors with different settings (see the `Breeder` module in [Enemies](enemies.md).)

 | ED name | Comments |
 | --------- | ------- |